KimLensico/code201/probobjdom.md

 - to access a property: you use *dot notation*
     - use the name of the object
     - follow the object by a period
-    - name the propert or method you want to access
+    - name the property or method you want to access
 - the period is known as the *member operator*
     - the property or method on its right is a member of the object on its left
 - you can also access the properties of an object - BUT NOT ITS METHODS - using *square bracket syntax*